open-cluster-management-io/community/README.md

 There are demonstrations available at https://github.com/open-cluster-management/demo-subscription-gitops .

-### Working Group Meetings
+### Community Meetings

-The Working Group meets on a bi-weekly cadence on Thursday at 15:30 UTC.
+The community meets on a bi-weekly cadence on Thursday at 15:30 UTC.

 Meeting Agenda and Topics can be found here: https://github.com/open-cluster-management/community/projects/1.